 Another key is the ability to look pleasant and happy during the interview – no matter how the job seeker feels the interview is going, recommends Boyer.
 “Force yourself to ‘laugh’ for about five minutes before walking into the interview (privately in the car or on the street).
 One will raise the good endorphins and make you feel more relaxed walking into the interview and the expression on the job seeker’s face will come across as more pleasant than unwittingly having what the job seeker feels may be a serious look, but actually comes across as a scowl.”

-Your soft skills speak for you.
-Share examples that showcase yours and use them to show a potential employer that you not only belong in their organization, but will be a valuable asset too.
+That’s where your soft skills speak for you.
+Share examples that showcase yours and use them to show a potential employer or client that you not only belong in their organization, but will be a valuable asset too.

 Pooja Krishna is an Entrepreneur, Consultant and Mom.
 She has worked both in large corporates and managed startups over the last 20+ years.
 A co-founder of Maroon Oak, she’s also founded Win Thinks, a small business consulting company, and Trading Paces, which educates amateur and pro stock traders.
 She blogs and teaches workshops about Brand Strategy, Social Media & Future ready Career Solutions.
 She loves being a Classroom Mentor and teaching students across the U.S. about Job Skills and Entrepreneurship.
 Read her interview on Huffington Post.